Blog

 Meta's Account Recovery

-Meta has stated they may reclaim usernames from accounts that are inactive for extended periods, but they haven't published specific criteria or timelines.
+Meta may reclaim usernames from accounts that are inactive for extended periods, but the criteria are not a dependable launch plan.
+Choose an available version unless you have a strong trademark or impersonation case.

 What Works